davidje13/collection-storage/README.md

   maxAge: 1000, // max age in milliseconds
 });
 ```

+`capacity` and `maxAge` default to infinity.
+Note that items which expire
+due to `maxAge` will _not_ be removed from the cache automatically.
+You
+should specify a `capacity` to keep the cache from growing infinitely even
+when using a `maxAge`.

 If you want to test situations where the cache has expired, you can also
 specify `time`.
 This should be a function compatible with the `Date.now`